 Welcome to CRISPR fly design!

-CRISPR/Cas is an exciting new technology for genome engineering.
-We have generated a set of tools that allows targeted mutagenesis in Drosophila melanogaster with high efficiency.
-The system consists of transgenic cas9 fly lines and gRNA expression vectors.
+CRISPR genome engineering allows the introduction of targeted genome alterations with unprecedented ease and precision.
+We have been among the first groups to adopt the CRISPR/Cas system for genome engineering in the model organism Drosophila melanogaster.
+Our approach has focused on the use of transgenic CRISPR components, which mediate targeted mutagenesis with remarkably high efficiency.
+At the heart of our system are transgenic cas9 fly lines expressing the RNA-guided endonuclease Cas9 under ubiquitous or germline specific promoters or linked to the Gal4/UAS system for expression in any tissue.
+These are complemented with optimised sgRNA expression vectors containg different U6 or UAS promoters or tRNA-sgRNA arrays.
 Plasmids encoding target specific gRNAs can be injected into cas9 embryos or integrated into the genome and crossed to cas9 strains.
 By choosing appropriate tools it is possible to generate loss-of-function mutations in essential or non-essential genes in a germline restricted, ubiquitous or tissue-specific fashion.
 It is also possible to introduce designer mutations by homology directed repair, ranging from single nucleotide changes to GFP knock-ins.
-The papers describing our CRISPR/Cas tools are available here, here and here.
+Publications describing our CRISPR/Cas tools are available here, here and here.

 Port F, Bullock SL.
 Augmenting CRISPR applications in Drosophila with tRNA-flanked sgRNAs.
 Nature Methods, AOP link